Yashgh7076/Eluvio-ML-Scene-Segmentation/README.md

 L1 regularization is used in all layers for weights and biases to encourage sparsity in these parameters.
 Using a sigmoid function was also seen to improve both learning and the final results respectively.
 Other regularizations, viz.
 L2 and L1_L2 were tried but did not improve the learning or results by much.

 The data used stays the same, so does the idea of performing 2-fold crossvalidation.
-In this roughly 60% of the data (37 movies) were used to train classifer1 and 40% of the data (27 images) were used to train classifier2. <b> The classifiers were interchanged when testing the model </b>.
+In this roughly 60% of the data (37 movies) were used to train classifer1 and 40% of the data (27 images) were used to train classifier2. <u> The classifiers were interchanged when testing the model </u>.

 The idea was to use a window of shots to generate feature embeddings for the boundary after the central shot.
 So for examples shots 1 through 7 (assuming 0 index is first) would be used to learn embeddings to represent the boundary after shot 4.